download example Varian SMS file from the web

 ylab = "Total intensity", xlab = "Time (min)")

-Here is a simple plot function you could use to plot mass spectra in base R:
+Here is a simple plot function you could use to plot mass spectra using base R graphics:

 plot_spec <- function(spec, lab_int=0.2, digits=1){